-The Office of Investment Affairs (OIA) promotes free, fair, and reciprocal investment policies in support of U.S. jobs, economic growth, and prosperity.
+The Office of Investment Affairs (OIA) promotes sound investment policies in support of U.S. jobs, economic growth, and prosperity.
 We protect U.S. national security in the context of foreign investment in the United States, while sustaining the open investment policy of the United States.

 Monitoring Investment Climates

 Our Investment Climate Statements provide U.S. firms with country and economy-specific information on investment laws, measures, and other factors that may be useful in making business decisions.
 The statements are prepared by economic officers stationed in embassies and other posts around the world.

 EB (ODF and OIA) works closely with the , a U.S. government agency that supports U.S. investors overseas with specialized insurance, finance, and other programs.
 We coordinate with U.S. State Department bureaus and other U.S. government agencies to provide guidance on U.S. foreign policy aims.

 Foreign Investment in the United States and U.S. National Security

 OIA represents the Department of State on the Committee on Foreign Investment in the United States (CFIUS).
 CFIUS is an inter-agency committee led by the U.S. Department of Treasury that reviews mergers and acquisitions of U.S. businesses by foreigners to determine whether such transactions could affect U.S. national security.
 More information about CFIUS is available from the .

 Our office co-leads the negotiation of bilateral investment treaties (BITs) along with the U.S. Trade Representative to facilitate better investment opportunities worldwide.
 OIA also provides guidance and appropriate assistance to U.S. companies involved in investment disputes with foreign governments.